 What is a capstone experience and what are my options?

 Capstone provides students at the end of their degree with an experience that helps them integrate their learning to date and further enhance key skills in written and oral communication.
 Depending on their catalog year, students can choose from seminar-style courses (PSYC 4499), an internship (PSYC 4498), or a research focused course (PSYC 4500).
 In addition, some other experiences might substitute, including University Honors thesis (HON 4499) and certain types of directed study (PSYC 4400).
 The prerequisites for all Capstone options are the same: PSYC 3301/4100 (depending on catalog year); submission of an application before registration; and one course from each of the Areas (one of the psychology course Areas may be completed concurrently but no more than one).
-All students must take the ETS Major Field Test as part of the Capstone.
 Note that the application must be submitted prior to enrolling in any Capstone option.

 If a student chooses to take directed study (PSYC 4400) or University Honors thesis (HON 4499), they MUST submit a capstone subsitution request at the beginning and end of the semester they wish to take the class.